Krnsand/rock-paper-scissors-lizard-spock/README.md

 I would like to take the opportunity to thank:

-- My mentor André Aquilina for guidance and patience throughout the project, as well as help with the checkWinner function
+- My mentor André Aquilina for guidance and patience throughout the project, as well as help with writing the checkWinner function cleaner

 - My friend Viktor Hesselbom for taking the time to help me with parts of my project